1966 NCAA University Division basketball championship game: Aftermath

 The 1966 NCAA University Division Championship Game is primarily remembered for Texas Western's victory with its entirely African-American starting lineup, which challenged stereotypes of the era.
 At the time, it was commonly believed that teams with all-black lineups would not play with self-control; Perry Wallace, the first black basketball player to compete in the SEC, said, "There was a certain style of play whites expected from blacks."
 Before the game, the Miners were portrayed in the media as a team with weak defending and an up-tempo offense, when their actual playing style was vastly different.
 Worsely said that "We were more white-oriented than any of the other teams in the Final Four," in terms of playing with discipline.
 After leading Texas Western to the championship, Haskins received many racist letters, along with some claiming that he was exploiting black players.
 According to Haskins, death threats were made against the Miners before a game against SMU the following season.

 The 1966–67 Wildcats finished with a 13–13 record, following a back injury suffered by Riley in the offseason that limited his effectiveness.
 A victory over Alabama in the last game of the season was required to prevent Rupp from having more losses than wins for the first time.
 Rupp coached Kentucky for five more seasons, through 1971–72.
 His teams made the NCAA Tournament in each of the five seasons, but were unable to reach the Final Four.
 Texas Western entered 1966–67 ranked second in the country, and remained in the top 10 throughout the season.
 The Miners were defeated by Pacific in their second NCAA tournament game and finished at 22–6.
 That year, the school was renamed to the University of Texas at El Paso, its current name.
 It took three seasons for UTEP to return to the NCAA Tournament; Haskins coached the Miners through the 1998–99 season.

 In the first season after the 1966 title game, all conferences in the Southern U.S. featured at least one black men's basketball player.
 This marked a change from the 1965–66 season, when numerous Southern conferences, such as the SEC and Atlantic Coast Conference, had not yet integrated.
 Large college programs began to more actively recruit African Americans for their basketball rosters, removing unofficial quotas that had been in place.
 By 1985, the number of black players in Division I more than doubled.
 Kirkpatrick wrote that the game "changed the sport forever.
 And maybe changed a nation as well."

+Texas Western was the only team from Texas to win the national championship in basketball until Baylor did so in 2021.